galkahana/hummus-services-redux/README.md

 Welcome to hummus services.
 A simple SAAS service over [hummus-reports](https://github.com/galkahana/hummus-reports), A layout engine using [hummus](https://github.com/galkahana/hummusjs) module to generate PDF files.

+The server API allows for generate PDF jobs and later downloading the resultant files.
+There's also job management, accounting information and other useful stuff.

 # Structure
 There's `backend` folder for the server and `frontend` for the web app.